seapagan-archived/pi-bootstrap/README.md

 This will be a set of scripts to provision a newly installed 'Headless' (No monitor or keyboard) Raspberry PI with the following functionality :

-* Remove the default `pi` user, and create a new user of your own with a password and sudo rights.
+* Remove the default `pi` user, and create a new user with a password and sudo rights.
 This new user will then be used to install the local scripting languages etc.
 * Updated to the latest package versions from Ubuntu upstream.
 * Have the `build-essential` package installed plus all required support libraries to enable the below functionality to work.
-* [`Sublime Text 3`][sublime] Editor installed as standard with `Package Control` and a number of useful packages.
 * The Latest version of [`Git`][git] installed.
 A skeleton `.gitconfig` will be set up with a few aliases.
 * The [`Ruby`][ruby] scripting language installed via [`Rbenv`][rbenv] with the current version of Rails installed as standard along with several other common gems.
 * [`Node.js`][node] both the most recent LTS version and latest stable version via [`NVM`][nvm].
 The LTS version is activated by default.